 Homelessness isn’t enough of a nightmare on its own — it also catapults a young person into a pit of challenges, risks, and disadvantages.
 In the same way, by addressing homelessness we respond to an array of other issues simultaneously, including sexual exploitation in any form.
 The statistics are clear — a young person with a safe place to stay is significantly less likely to be sexually abused or trafficked.

 Second Story works to keep young people off the streets, both in emergencies and with long term housing.
-Our teen shelter provides a place for young people to stay when they have nowhere else to go — whether there are issues at home, they’ve been kicked out, or they need a break.
-Sometimes the shelter receives referrals from the gang unit about trafficking victims, but oftentimes these teenagers simply need respite from tension with their parents or guardians.
-The teen shelter can be the difference between family counseling and safe shelter or a pathway to trafficking and abuse.
+Second Story for Teens in Crisis provides a place for young people to stay when they have nowhere else to go — whether there are issues at home, they’ve been kicked out, or they need a break.
+Sometimes we receive referrals from the gang unit about trafficking victims, but oftentimes these teenagers simply need respite from tension with their parents or guardians.
+Second Story for Teens in Crisis can be the difference between family counseling and safety or a pathway to trafficking and abuse.
 Our long-term housing, a combination of transitional living, rapid re-housing, and host homes, supports young people to pursue a promising future rather than fall prey to traffickers or be driven to trade sex for shelter.

 Our community-based programs served as a response to local law enforcement who reported gangs recruiting kids as young as 12 years old.
 Our safe youth projects and teen centers teach kids about gangs, drugs, and what to expect within a healthy relationship.
 As of last year, 100% of kids in our Safe Youth Projects stayed gang-free.
 This partnership goes beyond gang prevention — it’s about support.
 “Parents wish the best for their children, but they are vulnerable, too,” Navarro explains, “we are extra eyes and ears for this population.”